Finn Harps F.C.: Rivalries

 Finn Harps and Derry City share what is called the Northwest Rivalry.
 It has been hotly contested since Derry entered the League in 1985.
 The close proximity of the two Ulster clubs, being only 30 miles apart, has contributed to the rivalry.
 The strong contrast between the two clubs, Rural/Urban and the gulf in success, has aided the rivalry.
 Both sets of fans can be frequently heard singing songs about each other.
-Many players have played for both clubs, the most notable of whom is Kevin McHugh.
+Many players have played for both clubs, such as José Mukendi, but the most notable of whom is Kevin McHugh.
+Finn Harps also share a rivalry with Sligo Rovers due to the proximity of the clubs.
+Although this rivalry is viewed as important, the Derry rivalry is seen as more important by Harps fans.